 What are Containers?

 The Containers system enables experimenters to create large-scale DETERLab topologies that support differing degrees of fidelity in individual elements.
 In order to create an experiment larger than the 400+ computers available in DETERLab Core, experimenters must use virtualization, simulation, or some other abstraction to represent their topology.
-The Containers system guides this process allowing experimenters to create large experimental environments that may be used to gather correct results.
+The Containers system automates creation of virtual nodes to achieve desired scale.

 The Containers system is built on top of the resource allocation that underlies the DETERLab testbed, extending it to provide multiple implementations of virtual nodes.
-Most DETERLab tools that run on physical experiments may be used directly on containerized experiments.
+Most DETERLab tools that run on physical experiments may be used directly on virtualized nodes.
 Experimenters find working in a containerized experiment very similar to working in physical DETERLab experiments.

 How does it work?

-As in physical DETERLab experiments, the experiment's topology is written in an extended version of DETER's ns2 syntax, or in topdl, a topology description language.
+As in physical DETERLab experiments, the experiment's topology is written in an extended version of DETERLab's ns2 syntax, or in topdl, a topology description language.

 Kinds of Containers